 If access was granted the seller had the chance to uncover new business issues or capabilities that were needed.
 If access wasn’t granted the seller would send an email or letter indicating without fully understanding the company’s needs they could not make a recommendation.

 If the company did not find what they were looking for and would grant access they would be happy to respond.

 Managers had the final say on whether to bid or no bid.
 They generally would respond only if granted access and their win rate on unsolicited RFP’s increased from 2 to 24%.

-B and C Players are motivated, intelligent and hard working.
+B and C Players are motivated, intelligent and hard working individuals with bad sales habits.
 In my experience, few sellers are A Players in every situation.